What It Means to Lock or Float Your Mortgage Rate

 How to Maintain Your Buying Power Before Closing

 Today's housing market is full of increases.
-Home prices have been consistently rising, as well as mortgage rates.
-As of late July 2018, the average 30-year fixed-rate mortgage was 4.54 percent, according to Freddie Mac's Primary Mortgage Market Survey.
-That's significantly higher than the same period last year, when rates averaged 3.92 percent.
+Home prices have been consistently rising, but mortgage rates are on the decline.
+As of Oct.
+29, 2020, the average 30-year fixed-rate mortgage was 2.81%.
+That's significantly higher than at the same time in 2019 when it was 3.78%.

 Rates aren't showing any signs of slowing down.
-The Federal Reserve is expected to raise the federal funds rate—which indirectly affects mortgage rates—two more times in 2018, and a few more times in 2019.
+The Federal Reserve is expected to keep the federal funds rate the same—which indirectly affects mortgage rates.

 With that in mind, homebuyers might be concerned about receiving an affordable interest rate on their mortgage.
 This is where deciding between locking and floating a mortgage rate comes into play.

 "Locking" a mortgage interest rate means you'll have a rate that won't budge from the time your lender offers it to you until you close on your home loan.
 When mortgage rates rise—as they're expected to—you won't be affected by the increase if you've already locked in your rate.
 There are some stipulations to a mortgage rate lock, however:

 - You have to close on your mortgage within the predetermined time frame.

 - There can't be any changes to your mortgage application.

 Mortgage lenders typically offer rate locks for 30, 45 or 60 days, though it's possible a rate lock with a longer term could be available.
 Check with your lender about their rate lock options.

 Fees for rate locks vary by lender, but the longer the rate lock term, the more you will pay for it.
 It can also be costly if you find that you need to extend your rate lock past the original term.
 It's also important to note that if you lock in your mortgage rate and then rates drop, you won't be able to take advantage of a lower rate—in most cases.